 15.A.i University of Iowa PI requesting the CoC

-The investigator may choose to apply for a Certificate of Confidentiality on his or her own, or the IRB may require that an investigator obtain a Certificate prior to conducting the research.
+The investigator may choose to apply for a Certificate of Confidentiality on his or her own, or the IRB may require that an investigator obtain a Certificate prior to conducting the research if the research does not have federal funding.
 Investigators who intend to apply for a Certificate of Confidentiality should contact the Human Subjects Office regarding procedural steps for IRB approval and communicating with NIH.
+Researchers with a federal funding source are automatically granted a Certificate of Confidentiality is appropriate conditions are met.
 Complete information regarding the NIH Certificate of Confidentiality is available on the NIH Office of Extramural Research web site.

 15.A.i.a Process

-Because NIH requires that the investigator submit an IRB-approved Consent Document that includes a description of the Certificate of Confidentiality, the investigator must wait until after receiving IRB approval before applying for the Certificate.
+Because NIH requires that the investigator submit an IRB-approved Consent Document that includes a description of the Certificate of Confidentiality, the investigator must wait until after receiving IRB approval before applying for the Certificate for non federally funded research.
 This means that the investigator will have in hand a stamped, approved Informed Consent Document that describes the special protections of a Certificate, but will not yet have the Certificate itself.
 Therefore, in order to ensure that the Consent is not used before obtaining the Certificate, the HSO places a "watermark" across each page of the stamped Consent that indicates it may not to be used to enroll human subjects.

-UI IRB procedures are as follows:
+UI IRB procedures to ensure appropriate IRB approval of a COC is in place are as follows:

-Submit research project application to the HSO.
-Include an Informed Consent Document with the Certificate of Confidentiality Language inserted.
+Submit research project application to the HSO answering X.7 “yes” and in X.8 provide rationale for why the study meets the NIH requirements for a CoC.
+Include the Certificate of Confidentiality Language in the informed consent document.

-After project approval by the IRB, you will receive an IRB stamped, approved consent document with a “watermark” across each page.
-YOU MAY NOT USE THIS CONSENT DOCUMENT TO ENROLL SUBJECTS AT THIS TIME.

-Apply for the Certificate following the instructions of the NIH web site (http://grants.nih.gov/grants/policy/coc/appl_extramural.htm).
+For non federally funded research, apply for the Certificate following the instructions of the NIH web site (http://grants.nih.gov/grants/policy/coc/appl_extramural.htm).
 This involves crafting an application letter to the NIH.

 After finalizing the application letter, bring it to the Human Subjects Office.
 HSO staff will obtain the UI institutional official’s signature and will return the signed letter to you.